Qumulo

 Qumulo is an American data storage company based in Seattle, Washington.
 Founded in 2012, it offers products and services to help other companies manage and curate large amounts of data.

+Qumulo’s slogan self describes the company as “The world's most advanced file system – any data, any location, total control.”

+As of May 2025, Qumulo maintains a team of 250+ employees across five continents and services clients across all major global markets.